 - Learning Outcomes

-- At the end of this paper students should be able to:
+By the end of HUNT 312 you should be able to: